-Through this program we intend to achieve the following objective: Engagement: Americans throughout the nation experience art.
+Through this program we intend to achieve the following objective: Engagement: (Public engagement with diverse and excellent art.).
 If an award is received, the Cooperator also will be asked to provide evidence of those results.
 Before applying, please review the reporting requirements.